pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 #### 5.3.6 Review and Approval

-The protocol and other design outputs from this phase **shall** undergo formal design review per SOP-005.
-The review **shall** assess:
+The protocol and other design outputs from this phase **SHALL** undergo formal design review per SOP-005.
+The review **SHALL** assess:

 - Scientific validity and merit
 - Completeness per ICH E6(R2) Section 6 requirements